 If for some reason you’re under the mistaken impression that faking PTSD is a victimless crime, let us give you a strong correction: Not only does it display a complete lack of honor and integrity, it also hurts a ton of people–none more so than the legitimate sufferers of PTSD.
-Read on to find out exactly how out of hand the fakery has gotten, and what we propose should be done about it.
+Read on to find out exactly how out of hand the VA disability fraud has gotten, and what we propose should be done about veterans faking disability.

 A few months ago, a woman sitting next to me on an airplane started a friendly conversation.
 When she found out I was an Iraq and Afghanistan veteran, she asked about something that was obviously bothering her.

-If our suspicions were confirmed, that would be pretty depressing.
 Know what would be even more depressing?
-Being told by two VA psychologists that the system is even more corrupt and full of liars, scammers and thieves than we thought.
+Being told by two VA psychologists that the system is even more corrupt and full of liars, scammers, and thieves than we thought.

 Not long ago I wrote an article about two “combat” vets and their attempts to paint veterans as pitiful victims of PTSD.
 A VA psychologist read the article and contacted me.
 He can’t speak publicly because he still works at a large VA center, but I verified his identity and work.
 I’ll call him John.